enbraun/slate/source/includes/_resource.md

 **first_name** <br> <span class="required">`required`</span>  | String representing the first name of a resource.
 This may be up to 100 characters.<br> _**Note**: for non-human resources, this field is <span class="danger">not available</span>_.
 **last_name**<br><span class="mandatoryFlag">&#9873;</span> <span class="removableFlag mln-2">&#9873;</span> | String representing the last name of a resource.
 This may be up to 100 characters.<br> _**Note**: for non-human resources, this field is <span class="danger">not available</span>_.
 **name** <br> <span class="required">`required`</span> | String representing the name of a resource.
 This may be up to 100 characters.<br> _**Note**: This field is only available for non-human resources and for human resources, this is <span class="danger">not available</span>_.
 **start_date**<br><span class="required">`required`</span>  |  String value representing a date in ISO 8601 extended notation for date i.e. yyyy-MM-dd.
-A resource is only available from its start date i.e system does not consider any capacity of resource before this date.
+A resource is only available from it's start date i.e system does not consider any capacity of resource before this date.
 **last_date**<br>`optional` |  String value representing a date in ISO 8601 extended notation for date i.e. yyyy-MM-dd.
-A resource is only available till its last date i.e system does not consider any capacity of resource beyond this date (_if defined_).
+A resource is only available till it's last date i.e system does not consider any capacity of resource beyond this date (_if defined_).
 **email**<br><span class="mandatoryFlag">&#9873;</span> <span class="removableFlag mln-2">&#9873;</span> |  String value representing email address of resource object.
 Email address must be properly formatted with a maximum length of 254 characters.
 **phone**<br><span class="mandatoryFlag">&#9873;</span> <span class="removableFlag mln-2">&#9873;</span> | String representing phone number of resource.
 It’s displayed alongside the resource in your resource list.
 **roles**<br><span class="mandatoryFlag">&#9873;</span> <span class="removableFlag mln-2">&#9873;</span> | An array of ids of Roles (which are defined by an admin user in eRS Cloud Application) to be assigned to this Resource.
 The first id in the array is considered as Primary Role of that Resource.
 Multiple performing roles can be applied to a resource.
 Resources can also be searched / filtered using performing roles.